 Why we love it:

-- High-view blue colour for maximum safety
+- High-view blue color for maximum safety

 - Comfortable padded seat that is warm to the touch